sebedard13/unity-docs-to-pdf/readme.md

-# Generating pdf from Unity downloads files
+# Generating pdf from Unity HTML docs downloads
 You can download the latest pdf (2021.3) from [Unity-docs.pdf](Unity-docs.pdf).

 ## Functionality
 - Easy download pdf file with all the content necessary
 - Can be use on book reader, tablet, mobile phone
 - No use of mobile data while on the move
-- Functional table of content to read a specific chapter
+- Functional table of content to read specific chapter
-- Functional link to move between related content
+- Functional links to move between related contents
 - Numbering for heading
 - Link to Glossary mark by "[G]"
 - External Link mark by "[E]"
-- More inf related to concept mark by "[M]"
+- More information related to concept mark by "[M]"

 ## Issue?
 You can add an Issue on GitHub, and we will look into it
 ## Using the code
- 1. Download the externals dependencies if you don't all have them
+ 1. Download the externals dependencies if you don't have all of them
  2. Download the raw unity doc from https://docs.unity3d.com/Manual/OfflineDocumentation.html
  3. Extract the Manual folder and his sibling folders next to main.py.
  4. Run main.py